-- A rigorous one-year writing program, ENGL 370/370L English Fundamentals and ENGL 001 - College Composition.
-These classes provide a supportive and stimulating environment for Puente students to build confidence in writing skills. - 2) Focused counseling services.
+- A rigorous one-year writing program, ENGL 001 and 310D in the fall and ENG 002 in the spring.
+These classes provide a supportive and stimulating environment for Puente students to build confidence in writing skills. - Focused counseling services.
 Students take one semester of COUN 007: College Study Techniques.
 Students work closely with the Puente counselor until graduation, exploring career options, developing an academic educational plan and identifying lifetime goals.
-Students visit University of California and California State University campuses and attend an annual student transfer conference. - 3) Professional community mentors-each student is matched with a mentor from the business or professional community.
+Students visit University of California and California State University campuses and attend an annual student transfer conference. - 3.
+Professional community mentors-each student is matched with a mentor from the business or professional community.
 Mentors share with students personal, academic, and career experiences, and provide a window into a "real life" work environment.
 For more information, please contact Rebecca LaCount at (707) 864-7000, ext.
 5779.
+You can check out the website at www.Solano.edu/puente.